 Recent findings raise serious doubts about these assumptions.
 On-going work in the Jaswal lab shows that some parents report that their nonspeaking children are highly motivated to interact with other people.
 Further, some nonspeaking autistics who have developed alternative ways of communicating describe an intense desire to connect with others.
 Recent research has suggested that the cognitive potential of many nonspeaking individuals has been vastly underestimated.
 When individuals’ motivations and potential are underestimated, the effects can be devastating, affecting everything from the social opportunities they are offered to the likelihood that they are given access to a meaningful education.

 The Autism & Communication Project is driven by two specific aims: 1) To discover the social and cognitive processes underlying alternative forms of communication that some non-speaking individuals and their families have developed; and 2) To characterize the range of behavior that some parents of nonspeaking autistic children interpret as communicative and to understand the effect that this has on their relationship with their child.
 We use a range of methodologies, including behavioral tasks, eye-tracking, in-depth interviews, and focus groups.
 As detailed on the about us page, the questions we ask, the approach we take, and the interpretations offered are inspired and informed by the people whose lives are most affected by the research.
+You can learn about some of these folks by by visiting the UVa-Tribe Partnership page.

 Recent Related Publications: